Knochenmark/gatsby-starter-level-2/README.md

 </h1>

 <h4 align="center">
-  A minimalistic, responsive and easily configurable <a href="https://github.com/gatsbyjs/gatsby" target="_blank">Gatsby</a> starter that will help to bring your portfolio to the **next level**.
+  A minimalistic, responsive and easily configurable <a href="https://github.com/gatsbyjs/gatsby" target="_blank">Gatsby</a> starter that will help to bring your portfolio to the next level.
 </h4>

 That's why we like to call our starter **Level 2** or short **LvL2**.
 The starter comes with several prepared info sections for your portfolio that can be easily configured with the main Gatsby configuration files.
 For content creation we are using **Markdown** files with Frontmatter attributes that can be easily edited or created.